KeelanAnderson/PP3-Casino21/README.md

 The game follows the traditional rules of Blackjack. you csn find out more abouit it on https://www.blackjackapprenticeship.com/how-to-play-blackjack/

 In this game the user will be given a starting pot of $1000 from which they can place bets.
-Minimum bets allowed are $50. if a player has less than $50 they wont be able to place another bet and will be kicked out of the casino.
-Once they have placed a bet, the game will begin and 2 cards will be given to the player and to the dealer. the dealers first card is hidden. from these 2 cards the player must decide with to hit or stay.
+Minimum bets allowed are $50.
+If a player has less than $50 they wont be able to place another bet and will be kicked out of the casino.
+Once they have placed a bet, the game will begin and 2 cards will be given to the player and to the dealer.
+The dealers first card is hidden, from these 2 cards the player must decide whether to hit or stay.
 If they hit they will be dealt another card.
-If they stay it will be the dealers turn to play. if either players score goes above 21 they will bust and lose. if they have the same score its a draw. if they have 21 its blackjack, whoever has the highest score is the winner unless they bust. if both have 21 its a draw. once the winner has been choosen the bets will go to the winner and the user can play another if they wish or they can chooose the cash in their bets and which point their Final pot wil be displayed on screen and the program will finish.
-The aim of the game is to make as much money as possible.
+If they stay it will be the dealers turn to play.
+If either players score goes above 21 they will bust and lose.
+If they have the same score it's a draw.
+If they have 21 it's blackjack, whoever has the highest score is the winner unless they bust.
+If both have 21 it's a draw. once the winner has been choosen the bets will go to the winner and the user can play another game if they wish or they can choose the cash in their bets and which point their Final pot will be displayed on screen and the program will finish.
+The aim of the game is to make as much money as possible without going broke.

 ## Features
 ### Existing Features
 #### Introduction

-When the prgram is run first it will print "Welcome to Blacljack!!!" with the pyfiglet library then in normal text it will display the starting pot amount and prompt the user to enter their name.
-There is no restriction on the names than can be entered here.
+When the prgram is run first it will print "Welcome to Blackjack!!!" with the pyfiglet library then in normal text it will display the starting pot amount and prompt the user to enter their name.
+There is no restriction on the names that can be entered here.

 ![ Blackjack intro ](/readme-images/blackjack-intro.png "Text to show on mouseover")

 #### Place bet

-next the user user will be prompted to place a bet. the pyinputplus library is used here to hanlde invalid input.
+Next the user will be prompted to place a bet.
+The pyinputplus library is used here to handle invalid input.
 The minimum bet is $50 and the maximum is whatever amount is in the pot at the time.
-If anything else is typed in the user will be promped to enter in a number that iss valid.
-One the bet has been validated by the accept_bet function it will show that the bet was placed , the money lwft in the pot after the bet, and the dealer will begin shuffling the deck and deal 2 cards to both the dealer and the player and the game will begin. the cards dealt will be displayed except for the dealers first card which isnt revealed until the dealer starts playing.
+If anything else is typed in the user will be prompted to enter in a number that is valid.
+One the bet has been validated by the accept_bet function it will show that the bet was placed , the money left in the pot after the bet, and the dealer will begin shuffling the deck and deal 2 cards to both the dealer and the player and the game will begin.
+The cards dealt will be displayed except for the dealers first card which isn't revealed until the dealer starts playing.

 ![ place bet ](/readme-images/blackjack-place-bet.png "Text to show on mouseover")

 #### Player Hand

 The players hand is all the cards in possesion of the player at any time.
-The first hand will be the first 2 cards dealt and each card will be displayed on screen along with the value of this cards added together.
-From this the player with understand very easily the value of their hand and can decided whether they want to gamble on improving this hand or keep it.
+The first hand will be the first 2 cards dealt and each card will be displayed on screen along with the value of these cards added together.
+From this the player will understand very easily the value of their hand and can decided whether they want to gamble on improving this hand or keep it.

 ![ player hand ](/readme-images/blackjack-place-bet.png "Text to show on mouseover")

 #### Hit or Stay

-The user will be promped with a message saying "Do you want to hit or stay?" they must enter 'h' if they wish to hit and be dealt another card to their hand or 's' if they wish to stay with the hand they have.
-This message will keep poping up each time the user hits until thet decide to stay with the hand they have, At which point the dealer will begin to play. if at any time the value of the players hand goes above 21 the player will go bust and the dealer automatically wins.
+The user will be prompted with a message saying "Do you want to hit or stay?" they must enter 'h' if they wish to hit and be dealt another card to their hand or 's' if they wish to stay with the hand they have.
+This message will keep poping up each time the user hits until they decide to stay with the hand they have, At which point the dealer will begin to play.
+If at any time the value of the players hand goes above 21 the player will go bust and the dealer automatically wins.

 ![ Hit or Stay ](/readme-images/blackjack-hit-or-stay.png "Text to show on mouseover")

 #### Dealer Hand

-After the player has stayed its the dealers turn to play. the dealer has the advantage knowing the players score. the dealers hand will be displayed every time they hit with a 3 seconds pause each time so the user can keep track.
+After the player has stayed it's the dealers turn to play.
+The dealer has the advantage of knowing the players score.
+The dealers hand will be displayed every time they hit with a 3 seconds pause each time so the user can keep track.
 If the dealers hand is less than the player hand in value the dealer will hit. they will keep hitting until their value is higher than the players or the same for a draw.
 The dealer will lose if they go bust trying to beat the player.

 ![ player hand ](/readme-images/blackjack-place-bet.png "Text to show on mouseover")

 #### Result

-The outcome of the game be displayed at the end.
+The outcome of the game will be displayed at the end.
 There are 5 different outcomes in this game and 3 different result.
-Either the player or the dealer can bust which results in the opposite side winning.
-Either player can win be obtaining a higher score than their opponent or if their hands values are the same they will draw. if the player wins they win back their bet and the amount of their bet.
-If they lose the dealer keeps the bets and if its a draw the bet placed is returned to be player.
+Either the player or the dealer can bust which results in the opposite side winning, either player can win be obtaining a higher score than their opponent or if their hands values are the same they will draw.
+If the player wins they win back their bet and the amount of their bet.
+If they lose the dealer keeps the bets and if it's a draw the bet placed is returned to be player.
 When the game is over the winner is displayed and the ammount thats in the players pot.

 ##### Its a Draw
 ![ draw ](/readme-images/blackjack-draw.png "Text to show on mouseover")